nickmonad/kv/README.md

 `kv` is a simple Redis-compatible key/value store.

 > [!WARNING]
+> There are tons of sharp edges in this codebase and obvious cases where errors are not handled correctly.
-> Definitely not for production usage.
-Maybe someday.
-Please don't depend on this.
+> Please do not depend on it in production!

 ## Goals

-* Learn zig.
+* Learn Zig.
 * No dependencies.
-* `io_uring`-based event loop.
+* Static memory allocation.
+* `io_uring` integration for connection handling.
-* Experiment with various testing strategies like fuzzing and markov chains for user simulation (TBD)
+* Experiment with various testing strategies like fuzzing
 * Have fun.

+## Non-goals

+* Full compatibility with Redis protocol.
+* Support for non-Linux systems.

 ## Usage